 In this blog, she writes about the reality of balancing the books when it comes to starting out.
 She took on an unexpected role as a part time educator to help pay bills and settle demanding debts.

 As a dyslexic and from a working class background, she never thought she would be the ‘type’ to be an educator.
 But working with young people, and later bumping into them and sharing memories, showed her that she has every right to be there and is making a huge impact.
 Maybe this is the right path for you too?

 Shagufta K Iqbal

-Getting the details up front, and knowing where you stand is vital for any comission.
-Shagufta shares tips and advice from her won experience about nailing that commission that works for you.
+Getting the details up front, and knowing where you stand is vital for any commission.
+Shagufta shares tips and advice from her own experience about nailing that commission that works for you.

 Founder of The YoniVerse Poetry Collective and Kiota Bristol, Shagufta K Iqbal longlisted for the Jerwood Compton poetry fellowship, is an award-winning writer, filmmaker, workshop facilitator and Tedx Speaker.

 Christy is a Multimedia Creative.
 Poet.
 Actor.
 Workshop Facilitator.
 Photographer.
 Anti-Racism Consultant.
 She works across many different art forms, specialising in poetry, acting and performance, and workshop facilitation.